 - 1. Students will come to class on time and remain for the entire class session. - 2.
-Students will bring textbooks and other materials to class every day. - 3.
-Laptop computers and other electronic devices shall not be used during classroom lecture unless authorized by the instructor. - 4.
-Breaks will be kept within the designated time frame by the instructor. - 5.
+Students will bring e-books and other materials to class every day. - 3.
+Breaks will be kept within the designated time frame by the instructor. - 4.
 The student should follow all safety rules.
-All female and male students with long hair must wear hair bands in the lab/clinical site. - 6.
-Students are expected to be generally in proper attire while they are on school grounds; and engaged in all school activities such workshops, health fair, etc. (tank tops, pajamas, shorts or halters are not acceptable attire). - 7.
-Guests and visitors, generally, will not sit in the classrooms while instruction is going on, and under no circumstances will children be allowed in the classrooms. - 8.
-Smoking is permitted outdoors only.
+For instance, all female and male students with long hair must wear hair bands in the lab/clinical site. - 5.
+Students are expected to wear proper attire while they are on school grounds and engaged in school activities.
+Tank tops, pajamas, shorts or halters are not acceptable attire to wear on campus or during online lectures. - 6.
+Guests and visitors, generally, are not eligible to sit in the classrooms on campus while instruction is going on. - 7.
+Children are not permitted in the classrooms on campus. - 8.
+Smoking is not permitted on campus. - 9.
 No alcohol or drugs are permitted on school grounds.
-Failure to comply may result in expulsion. - 9.
-Eating and drinking are not permitted in the simulation/skills/computer labs. - 10.
-Serious disturbances of order on campus will lead to suspension or possible expulsion. - 11.
-Respect for personal and school property, and a sense of responsibility about their own security and the security of others, is expected of all students at all times.
+Failure to comply with this rule may result in suspension or expulsion from the program - 10.
+Eating and drinking are not permitted in the simulation/skills/computer labs. - 11.
+Serious disturbances of order on campus will lead to suspension or possible expulsion. - 12.
+Respect for personal and school property is expected of all students at all times. - 13.
+Sleeping, talking over others, talking of a cell phone, and leaving the classroom during online lecture is inappropriate and disruptive to faculty and peers. - 14.
+Students must keep the cell phone on silent mode during course lectures. - 15.
+Headphones are not allowed to be worn during lab or clinical hours.